 What You Need to Know: Travel

-Students and employees are expected to limit travel and follow University self-quarantine guidance if they travel outside West Virginia.
+Students and employees are expected to follow University travel guidelines to help prevent spread of COVID-19.

 - If you are fully vaccinated, you can resume activities that you did prior to the pandemic.

 - The CDC recommends delaying travel until you are able to get fully vaccinated, because travel increases your chance of getting and spreading COVID-19.

 - Some people should not travel.
 People who are sick with symptoms of COVID-19, have recently tested positive for the virus that causes COVID-19, or have been exposed to a person with COVID-19 pose a very high risk to others during travel should not travel.